wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

 None of the above solutions are fixing my problem
 -------------------------------------------------

-We have a welcoming community which can help you with most of the problems you might have regarding Wazuh deployment and usage. <<link a la comunudad>>
+We have a welcoming community which can help you with most of the problems you might have regarding Wazuh deployment and usage. `<https://wazuh.com/community>`

 Also, you can contact us opening issues in our GitHub repositories under the `organization <https://wazuh.com/community>`.